-- Stock-Settled SARs and Stock Options: SARs, ISOs and NQSOs are granted in order to reward executives for the creation of shareholder value, and will only provide value to executives if the price of the Corporation's stock increases.
-Such awards generally vest at 25% per year for four years and expire in 10 years.
+- Stock-Settled SARs and Stock Options: SARs, ISOs and/or NQSOs are granted in order to reward executives for the creation of shareholder value, and will only provide value to executives if the price of the Corporation's stock increases.
+Such awards generally vest at 25% per year for four years and expire in ten years.
 The grant value of each SAR, ISO or NQSO is based on the closing price of the Corporation's common stock on the date of grant. - Performance-Contingent RSUs: PC-RSUs are granted in order to promote share ownership through the achievement of defined multiyear performance goals that enhance shareholder value and align with the Corporation's Drive for 10 vision.
-Performance is measured on a cumulative basis over a three-year performance cycle.
-Awards are generally made on an annual basis such that three performance cycles overlap.
-Any actual award earned is paid at the end of the three-year performance cycle.
-During 2014, there were three overlapping cycles: - 2012-2014-PC-RSUs were granted in 2012 in order to encourage executives to ensure long-term return on the Corporation's invested capital in excess of its current estimated WACC.
-This provided participants with the opportunity to receive the Corporation's common stock if the Corporation's ROAIC during a three-year cycle was equal to or exceeded the Corporation's estimated WACC as established at the beginning of the performance cycle.
-For this cycle, which was completed at the end of 2014, the actual ROAIC of 12.8% exceeded the WACC target of 6.3% and all granted units for that three-year cycle vested for NEOs.
-The PC-RSUs vested in January 2015 and the value realized on vesting will be reported in the "Option Exercises and Stock Vested Table" in 2016.
+The performance measure is a future target value of the Corporation's absolute EVA® dollars generated in excess of Ball's 9% after-tax hurdle rate.
+The future dollar absolute EVA® target value is calculated by increasing the prior year actual EVA® dollars generated in excess of the 9% after-tax hurdle rate by a compound annual growth rate of

-2013-2015-For PC-RSUs granted in 2013, the performance measure was changed to a future target value of absolute EVA® dollars generated in excess of Ball's 9% after-tax hurdle rate as the capital charge.
-The future dollar absolute EVA® target value is calculated by increasing the prior year actual EVA® dollars generated in excess of the 9% after-tax hurdle rate by a compound annual growth rate of 4% over the three years of the cycle.
-Given the challenging nature of this new measure, a minimum and maximum performance range was also established and may result in an actual payout of between 0% and 200%.
-The minimum performance measure, which would result in a 0% payout, is the base figure of prior year-end absolute EVA® dollars.
-In this case, even though we have continued to generate positive EVA®, the lack of growth in that figure results in a zero payout.
-The maximum performance measure is only achieved if we grow absolute EVA® dollars at an aggressive compound annual growth rate of 8% over the three years of the cycle.
+4% over the three-year period.
+Given the challenging nature of this measure, a minimum and maximum performance range exists and may result in an actual payout of between 0% and 200%.
+The minimum performance measure, which would result in a 0% payout, is the prior year-end achieved absolute EVA® dollars.
+In this case, even though we would have continued to generate positive EVA®, the lack of growth in that figure results in a zero payout.
+The maximum performance measure is only achieved if we grow absolute EVA® dollars at an aggressive compound annual growth rate of 8% over the three years of the period.
 Performance between minimum, target and maximum is extrapolated to determine the payout factor.
-This is in process and will complete at the end of 2015 and vesting will occur in early 2016 if the performance measure is attained.
-The target, minimum and maximum performance requirements for the 2013-2015 award are as follows:
+Awards are generally made on an annual basis such that three performance periods overlap.
+Any actual award earned is paid at the end of the three-year performance period.
+During 2017, there were three overlapping periods: